KODE-TV

 KODE-TV (channel 12) is a television station licensed to Joplin, Missouri, United States, serving as the ABC affiliate for the Joplin, Missouri–Pittsburg, Kansas television market.
-It is owned by Mission Broadcasting, which maintains joint sales and shared services agreements (JSA/SSA) with Nexstar Media Group, owner of NBC affiliate KSNF (channel 16, also licensed to Joplin), for the provision of certain services.
+It is owned by Mission Broadcasting and operated by Nexstar Media Group alongside NBC affiliate KSNF (channel 16).
 The two stations share studios on South Cleveland Avenue in Joplin, where KODE-TV's transmitter is also located.